cudmore/cudmore.github.io/_posts/2015-03-21-fresh-install-raspian.md

     sudo cp output_http.so input_file.so input_uvc.so /usr/local/lib/
     sudo cp -R www /usr/local/www

     sudo apt-get install v4l-utils #this is to detect parameters of USB camera

-Note, make input_uvc.so is for usb cam and input_file is for raspberry CSI camera
+Note, make 'input_uvc.so' is for usb cam and 'input_file' is for raspberry CSI camera

 If wget does not find mjpg-streamer, download it here

     wget http://cudmore.github.io/downloads/mjpg-streamer-code-182.zip

 ###opencv

     sudo apt-get install libopencv-dev python-opencv

+###PIL (not sure if there is a[t-get install python-pil ???)

+    pip install pil

 See my post on open cv [here](http://cudmore.github.io/post/2015/03/07/use-opencv-to-acquire-video/)